Skip to main content

 print(response.text)

-You can fetch a single site using its ID, or just list all of them:
+You can fetch details for a single site using its ID, or list all sites associated with your organization:

 import requests